demisto/content/Packs/MicrosoftDefenderAdvancedThreatProtection/README.md

 ### 15. microsoft-atp-list-machine-actions-details
 ---
 Return the machine's actions.
-If you set an action id it will return the info on the specific action Filtering can be done only on one argument
+If you set an action ID it will return the info on the specific action.
+Filtering can be done only on a single argument.

 ##### Base Command